CodyNicholson/Backend_Development_Notes/The_Complete_ASP.NET_MVC_5_Course/1_Introduction/creatingAnMVC5Project.md

 The **HomeController.cs** which as all the actions relating to the home page

-The **ManageController.cs** which provides a number of actions for handling requests for a users profile, like changing a password, enabling two-factor athentication, using social logins like facebook, etc
+The **ManageController.cs** which provides a number of actions for handling requests for a users profile, like changing a password, enabling two-factor authentication, using social logins like facebook, etc

 -